althonos/lightmotif/README.md

 assert_eq!(best, 18);

 ```
-This example uses the *generic* pipeline, which is not platform accelerated.
+This example uses a dynamic dispatch pipeline, which selects the best available
-To use the much faster AVX2 code, create an AVX2 pipeline with
-`Pipeline::avx2` instead: this returns a `Result` which is `Ok` if AVX2
+backend (AVX2, SSE2, NEON, or a generic implementation) depending on
-is supported on the local platform.
+the local platform.

 ## ⏱️ Benchmarks